bigbee/react-universal-form/README.md

 # React-universal-form

-For handling classical form fields in a cross-platform way (react-native and web).
+For handling classical form fields in a cross-platform recompose inspired way (react-native and web).

-Simple example:
+## Features

+## Getting started

 ```
 import {
   withInput,